mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 terms will give experienced and skilled characters who can take on dangerous missions.
-Past six terms, it becomes increasingly likely that the characters will be much too rich and influential to bother with minor assignments. (‘I’m a duke, and my friend here was an admiral!
-Why are we wandering the galaxy instead of sitting in our palaces?’)
+Past six terms, it becomes increasingly likely that the characters will be much too rich and influential to bother with minor assignments. ('I'm a duke, and my friend here was an admiral!
+Why are we wandering the galaxy instead of sitting in our palaces?')

 CHARACTER CREATION CCHARACTERHARACTER C CREATIONREATION